About the Bodega Marine Reserve

 The BMR website has species information lists for vascular plants, lichens, birds, mammals, marine invertebrates (partial), ants and bees.
 We are working to expand the invertebrates list and to add a marine algae list.
 These will permit prospective users to assess the suitability of our site to support particular research or class uses, and will assist students in identification of organisms and in learning the natural history of the site.

 Seasonal marker buoys and moorings were deployed in 2005 to begin delineating the boundaries of the Bodega State Marine Reserve, which is a no-take zone, extending 1000 feet offshore alongside the Reserve.
 These seasonal buoys will be lifted before the winter storms each year and redeployed the following spring. and will help to inform fishing boats of the location of Refuge boundaries, increasing our protection of this valuable research resource.

 BMR includes all of the 326 acre UC property except for two development enclaves in the immediate vicinities of existing laboratory and dormitory buildings.
 The adjoining Bodega State Marine Reserve (formerly Bodega Marine Life Refuge) and leased tidelands in Bodega Harbor are managed as part of the Reserve, adding important intertidal and subtidal habitats.
 A 20 acre section of the adjacent State Park supporting a native dune scrub community also is set aside for Reserve research use.
-The Reserve is administered by Suzanne Olyarnik Reserve Director, a Reserve Steward, and Research Coordinator Jackie Sones.
+The Reserve is administered by Suzanne Olyarnik Reserve Director, Reserve Steward Lewis Reed, and Research Coordinator Jackie Sones.